Course Code: GES305

 William D. "Bill" Taylor is a retired Computer Investigative Specialist/Special Agent with the US Treasury Inspector General for Tax Administration in Nashville, Tennessee.
 He holds both Baccalaureate and Master's Degrees in Criminal Justice and a Associates Degree in Forensic Computer Science.
 He is also a graduate of the 152nd Session of the FBI National Academy.
 Bill had over 35 years of investigative law enforcement experience when he retired.

-Clifford "Cliff" Ellston retired in 2013 as a Senior Special Agent from the Bureau of Alcohol, Tobacco, Firearms and Explosives after 35 years of service.
-In addition to conducting firearms and explosives investigations he specialized in computer forensic investigations.
-Cliff currently serves as a compliance officer for a local retail corporation.
+Clifford "Cliff" Ellston was a Senior Special Agent from the Bureau of Alcohol, Tobacco, Firearms and Explosives after 35 years of service.
+In addition to conducting firearms and explosives investigations, he specialized in computer forensic investigations.
+Ellston currently serves as a compliance officer for a retail corporation.
 He also assists local police in their effort to handle and examine electronic media evidence.

 To enroll in this course, you’ll need to have basic computer skills, including the ability to work outside the Windows GUI interface.
 This is because forensic examiners often need data that can’t easily be accessed from within Windows.
 Being comfortable working within the DOS environment will be very helpful in this field.

-A good measure of your readiness for this program is knowing that you can successfully complete the A+ certification through CompTIA.
+A good measure of your readiness for this course is knowing that you can successfully complete the A+ certification through CompTIA.
 Note that the certification is by no means a prerequisite.
-However, the basic knowledge needed for success in this program typically requires that you have the A+ level of experience.
+However, the basic knowledge needed for success in this course typically requires that you have the A+ level of experience.